imyashkale/portfolio/docs/blog/posts/cka/debug-kubelet.md

 - Kubernetes
 ---

-Creating a comprehensive blog post on "Debugging the Kubelet 101" for CKA Certification preparation involves detailing steps for troubleshooting various Kubelet-related issues.
-Below is a structured outline for your blog post, including a step-by-step guide for debugging the Kubelet, which is a critical component of a Kubernetes cluster.

----

 ## Introduction

 In the Kubernetes ecosystem, the Kubelet plays a crucial role as it operates on each node in the cluster to ensure containers are running as expected.
 However, there may be instances where a worker node, such as `node01`, might not respond.
 This guide will walk you through the necessary steps to debug and troubleshoot Kubelet-related issues, which is an essential skill for the Certified Kubernetes Administrator (CKA) exam.